pandu-supriyono/supriyono.nl/src/_posts/2022-04-02-design-for-accessibility-is-not-design-for-everyone.md

 tags:
   - Inclusion
   - Accessibility
-description: 'As accessibility professionals we often feel that we have to get (corporate) buy-in by saying that "accessibility is not only for disabled people, but for everyone.
+description: 'As accessibility professionals we often feel that we have to get (corporate) buy-in by saying that "accessibility is not only for disabled people, but for everyone".
 I think this does a disservice to those most dependent on accessibility work.'
 ---

 ## The curb cut effect